Which city is cheaper, Portland or Tallahassee?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer attracts plenty of travelers to both Tallahassee and Portland.
+The summer months attract visitors to Tallahassee because of the family-friendly experiences.
 Furthermore, the hiking, the small town charm, the music scene, and the family-friendly experiences are the main draw to Portland this time of year.

 In the summer, Tallahassee is a little warmer than Portland.
-Typically, the summer temperatures in Tallahassee in July are around 82°F (28°C), and Portland is about 68°F (20°C).
+Typically, the summer temperatures in Tallahassee in July average around 82°F (28°C), and Portland averages at about 68°F (20°C).

 People are often attracted to the plentiful sunshine in Portland this time of the year.
 In Tallahassee, it's very sunny this time of the year.
 Tallahassee usually receives less sunshine than Portland during summer.
 Tallahassee gets 283 hours of sunny skies, while Portland receives 338 hours of full sun in the summer.